310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% bubble Keito %}
 That’s true.
 I’m considering that to be the likeliest possibility.

-After all, most of the characters in this “*Ansters*” are based off of students from the idol course.
+After all, most of the characters in this “Ansters” are based off of students from the idol course.

 Of course, there’s also the fact that many students working as idols have websites with their profile pictures attached.